 Silent funeral: A Muslim funeral is very quiet.
 There should be no talking to one another.
 Even the prayers are mainly said silently with only parts of them spoken aloud.

 Funeral Prayers: The deceased is then transported to the site of the funeral prayers (salat-l-janazah).
 These prayers are commonly held outdoors, in a courtyard or public square, not inside the mosque.

 Burial: The deceased is then taken to the cemetery for burial (al-dafin).
 While all members of the community attend the funeral prayers, only the men of the community accompany the body to the gravesite.

 Mourning: Loved ones and relatives are to observe a three-day mourning period.
-Mourning is observed in Islam by increased devotion, receiving visitors/condolences, and avoiding decorative clothing and jewelry.
+Mourning is observed in Islam by increased devotion, receiving visitors/condolences, and avoiding decorative clothing and jewellery.
 Widows observe an extended mourning period (iddah) of four months and ten days in length.